 You’ll be less tempted to take extra breaks that end up longer than you intended as you got sidetracked by Facebook or Instagram.
 Your buddy will call you out if your water break is getting too long or more frequent.

 With the motivation from your workout buddy, you will be able to exercise regularly and push yourself as hard as you can – you will definitely reach your goals faster.
 Isn’t that obvious!

-The reason you have been unable to reach your goals till now was because you were inconsistent with your workouts, you did not work hard enough and took too many breaks in between the half hearted attempts.
+The reason you have been unable to reach your goals till now was that you were inconsistent with your workouts, you did not work hard enough and took too many breaks in between the half-hearted attempts.

-Both groups were asked to recite the amount of exercises they performed during the past weeks.
-They were all congratulated on any exercise performed, and then asked how the level might be increased in the weeks ahead.
-If there were any lapses due to unforseen circumstances, they were positively encouraged to resume their exercises at the earliest.
+Both groups were asked to recite the number of exercises they performed during the past weeks.
+They were all congratulated on any exercise performed and then asked how the level might be increased in the weeks ahead.
+If there were any lapses due to unforeseen circumstances, they were positively encouraged to resume their exercises at the earliest.
 The third, control group, did not receive any such phone calls.

 After a year, the researchers recorded that the control group exercised 118 minutes a week, up 28% from the study’s start of 100 minutes a week.
 The group receiving computerized calls worked out for 157 minutes a week.
 Those receiving calls from a live person were exercising for about 178 minutes a week, which represented a 78% jump from their starting levels.

 The moral of the study as far as we are concerned is that it proves the power of a workout buddy.
 Social support counts, even if it’s just a phone call.
 But face to face, in person, who is with you during your workout – it’s much more powerful.